-If your garage is nothing more than a place to store stuff you barely use anymore, it will probably be better if you convert that space into something else.
-You could turn it into an extra bedroom, an office, a gym or even as a playroom for your kids.
-Compared to actually extending your home outwards or upwards, converting your garage is relatively less expensive.
+If your garage is nothing more than a place to store stuff you barely use anymore, you may have considered if converting that space to something else is worthwhile.
 However, there are certain things you need to keep in mind should you decide to convert your garage.

 Is your garage suitable for conversion?

-Determine how you really want to convert your garage
+Determine why you really want to convert your garage

 Consider the space, or function of the space, that you require so that you obtain the best advice.
 Are you wanting a recreational room, studio, granny flat or a cabana beside the pool?

 Making an extension to your house may be the most cost-effective way to obtain the extra space you are seeking.

 Excavating or removing the garage floor to lower it, to meet the height restrictions, can be quite costly.
 Raising the roof and ceiling is not always feasible due to construction limitations.

 You will need an approval to convert your garage

 In NSW, converting a garage or any other non-habitable space into a habitable room requires the approval of the local Council with a DA or State Government under the CDC approval system.